Accutane in Orange County

 It is very important for women not to take Accutane treatment while pregnant.
 It can cause serious birth defects if Accutane treatment is taken during pregnancy.
 Women should be careful not to become pregnant while taking it.
 View Precautionary Advice from Roche Pharmaceutical.

-Mission Viejo and Orange County women who are, or might be, sexually active while taking Accutane must use an effective method of birth control.
+Orange County women who are, or might be, sexually active while taking Accutane must use an effective method of birth control.
 The most effective method of birth control is the pill as it rarely fails.
 An additional method of birth control such as a condom for the male partner or a spermicidal foam or sponge is also needed.

 Should Dr. Sikorski determine you are a candidate for Accutane, the potential benefits, side effects and all requirements will be discussed.